 Coverage of essential health services is measured by the WHO Universal Health Care Service Index Coverage.
 The index is reported on a scale from 0 to 100, where a higher score means a higher coverage.
 The 14 indicators that form part of the index include 1.
 Reproductive, maternal, newborn and child health 2.
 Infectious diseases 3.
 Noncommunicable diseases 4.
 Service capacity and access to essential health services.

-From 2000 to 2019 the average global score has improved from 45 to 67, indicating that more people have gained access to essential services.
+From 2000 to 2021 the average global score has improved from 45 to 68, indicating that more people have gained access to essential services.
 All regions have improved their index score over this period.
-Data for 2020 and 2021 will most likely be impacted by the COVID-19 pandemic, with the UN expecting the progress to halt.

 All the Nordic countries have near-universal coverage of core health services, and thus have a high score in the UHC service coverage index.
-Yet, as with other OECD countries, despite increasing coverage (as measured by the index) over recent years, none are on a trajectory towards full score (defined as above 97) by 2030.
+Yet, as with other OECD countries, despite increasing coverage (as measured by the index) over recent years, none are on track towards a full score (defined as above 97) by 2030.

 By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination